Blendify/blender-manual/blender_docs/manual/interface/controls/buttons/number.rst

    - Press :kbd:`Esc` will cancel the value.
    - Press :kbd:`Tab` to jump to the next number button.

-Press :kbd:`Minus` while hovering over the button to negate the value or to make the value positive if it is already negative.
+Press :kbd:`Minus` while hovering over the button to negate the value.

 Multi-Value Editing